Original Documents: Paper vs PDF vs Blockchain-Verified Credentials

 • Training providers - compliance certifications, course completions

-• Professional associations — memberships, licenses
+• Professional associations - memberships, licences

 • Certification bodies - accreditations, credentials